Strassboom/FinalProject/README.md

 1. Make sure your flash
 #### (Windows)
 1. Install Python=>3.10.4
 2. Install pyinstaller with pip
     `python -m pip install pyinstaller`
 3. Run pyInstaller command to build your current directory, making an executable from argument [1]
-    For Windows if the file you want to run is main.py (mine was called inputChecker.py)
+    For Windows if the file you want to run is inputChecker.py (it is):
-    `pyInstaller main.py`
+    `pyInstaller inputChecker.py`
 4. Go to Control Panel, and search AutoPlay in the top-right searchbar.
 5. Select AutoPlay, navigate to "Removable Drives" and select "Take no action".
 6. Click Save in the bottom-right and close the window.